QUICK ANSWER

 5. Advertising without the brokerage name

 F.A.C.
-Rule 61J2-10.025 says real estate advertising must be in a manner where reasonable people know they are dealing with a real estate licensee, and all real estate ads must include the licensed name of the brokerage firm.
+61J2-10.025 says real estate advertising must be in a manner where reasonable people know they are dealing with a real estate licensee, and all real estate ads must include the licensed name of the brokerage firm.

 That rule applies to: